Costa Rica Tourism and Travel Bureau

 Temperature

-Temperatures don't change much throughout the year.
-Generally speaking, the difference in the mean temperature of the warmest and coolest months is no more than five degrees Cº (Celsius).
+Normally, the difference in the mean temperature from the warmest to the coolest months is no more than five degrees Cº (Celsius).

 Rainfall

-Costa Rica has two main rainfall regions, one on the Caribbean side and the other on the Pacific side, this includes the northern, central, and southern regions, as well as the Central Plateau.
+Costa Rica has two main rainfall regions, one on the Caribbean side and the other on the Pacific side; this includes the northern, central, and southern regions, as well as the Central Plateau.

 Winds